 You’re location independent!

 Being a massive travel junkie, this is my favourite reason why being a freelance writer is the best job in the whole wide world!

 FREEEEEEEEEEEEEDOMMMMMMMM – William Wallace style!

-There aren’t any boundaries when it comes to where you work, fellow freelance writer.
+Why become a freelance writer reason #10?
+Well, there aren’t any boundaries when it comes to where you work!
 If you’re happy working from home, as you have two kids and a mortgage, then be my guest.

 However if, like me, you can’t sit still FOR TWO DARN MINUTES – then feel free to head off to your local café, visit your friend across the country, or go jetsetting halfway around the world.

 The sky’s the limit, freelancer writer – so why not make the most of this opportunity while you have it?